asdf1011/bdec/README.rst

 * TSN.1_ - Commercial product with very similar decoding functionality to bdec.
   Can create C, C++, and Java decoders and encoders.
-* Encodix_ - Commercial product focussed towards decoders for the telecommunications industry.
+* Encodix_ - Commercial product focussed on decoders for the telecommunications industry.
 * Hachoir_ - Tool for inspecting many binary formats.